Upgrade is one of the commands of the pub tool. Learn more about pub.

 If you don’t have network access, you can still run

-However, by default, pub always tries to go online when you upgrade if you
+pub upgrade tries to go online if you

-available.
-If you don’t want it to do that, pass the
+If you don’t want pub to do that, pass it the

-running pub.
-In this mode, it only looks in your local package cache and
+In offline mode, pub looks only in your local package cache,

-Keep in mind that pub will generate a lockfile after it does this.
+Keep in mind that pub generates a lockfile.
 If the

 pub upgrade again to upgrade to a later version.